CI-Connect/tutorial-dagman-namd/README.md

 ![fig 5](/DAGManImages/Slide4.jpg)

-The input files, job submission files and execution scripts of the jobs are located at
+The input files, job submission files and execution scripts of the jobs are located at:

 ```
 $ cd tutorial-dagman-namd/X-DAG